Once-1296/Electronic-Circuit-Simulator/README.md

 - Easy-to-run Windows executable

 ### How to Run
-Download the ZIP from the releases section, extract, and run the `.exe` file.
+Download the ZIP from the main directory, extract, and run the `.exe` file.

 ### Documentation
 Full project documentation is available at: